bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 00:43:13

 Yeah, yeah, certainly a batch request where we round up the size.
-So like, it would be important to not reveal the exact number of addresses you have in your wallet, just because that is probably kind of identifiable.
+It would be important to not reveal the exact number of addresses you have in your wallet, just because that is probably kind of identifiable.
-So yeah, if we just round up the number of addresses and let you query up to X thousand addresses at a time.
+If we just round up the number of addresses and let you query up to X thousand addresses at a time.
 I will do some more research and thinking on batching.
 It's very useful.
 Thank you so much for like talking to us and letting us hear your problems and stuff.